viperproject/gobra-book/src/02/quantified-permission.md

 ## Shared arrays
 For shared arrays, using quantified permissions is not compulsory.
-As an array has a fixed number of elements, we could simply list access to each element.
+As an array has a fixed number of elements, we could list the access to each element.
-In the following example, we look at how we can concisely specify access to the elements of a shared array.
+In the following example, we examine how to specify access to a shared array's elements concisely.

 We mark the array `a` as [shared with `/*@@@*/`](./addressable.md).
 Now, we may reference it and pass its address to the function `reverseInplace`.
-This function reverses the elements by swapping the first element with the last one, the second element with the second last element, and so on, until the entire array is reversed.
+This function reverses the elements by swapping the first element with the last one, the second element with the second-last element, and so on, until the entire array is reversed.
 Note that the loop invariant must also capture which part of the array is still unmodified.
 This allows the array to be reversed in place, as long as permissions are held to modify its elements.
-Each element of an array is addressable, and with quantified permissions we can specify access to each with the following assertion, as seen in the contract of `reverseInplace`:
+Each element of an array is addressable, and with quantified permissions, we can specify access to each with the following assertion, as seen in the contract of `reverseInplace`:
 ``` gobra
 forall i int :: 0 <= i && i < N ==> acc(&p[i])
 ```